vik-borisov/TelegramClient/README.md

   //send message
   await client.SendMessageAsync(new TLInputPeerChannel() { channel_id = chat.id, access_hash = chat.access_hash.Value }, "OUR_MESSAGE");
 ```
-Full code you can see at [SendMessageToChannel test](https://github.com/sochix/TLSharp/blob/master/TLSharp.Tests/TLSharpTests.cs#L107)
+Full code you can see at [SendMessageToChannel test](https://github.com/vik-borisov/TelegramClient/blob/master/TelegramClient.Tests/TelegramClientTests.cs#L107)
 ## Working with files
 Telegram separate files to two categories -> big file and small file.
 File is Big if its size more than 10 Mb.
-TLSharp tries to hide this complexity from you, thats why we provide one method to upload files **UploadFile**.
+TelegramClient tries to hide this complexity from you, thats why we provide one method to upload files **UploadFile**.

 ```csharp
 	var fileResult = await client.UploadFile("cat.jpg", new StreamReader("data/cat.jpg"));
 ```

-TLSharp provides two wrappers for sending photo and document
+TelegramClient provides two wrappers for sending photo and document

 ```csharp
 	await client.SendUploadedPhoto(new TLInputPeerUser() { user_id = user.id }, fileResult, "kitty");